mbarcia/CSV-Payments-PoC/orchestrator-svc/README.md

 ### Error Handling
 - Implements retry mechanisms with exponential backoff for transient errors (like throttling)
 - Handles errors gracefully with detailed logging

+### Configuration System

+The orchestrator service uses a flexible configuration system that allows you to configure both pipeline-level and step-level behaviors:

+- **Pipeline-level configuration**: Configure defaults and profiles for the entire pipeline
+- **Step-level configuration**: Override settings for individual steps
+- **Profile management**: Switch between different configurations based on environment (dev, prod, etc.)
+- **Hot reload**: Configuration changes are applied dynamically without restarting

+For detailed information on how to use the configuration system, see [PIPELINE_CONFIGURATION.md](./PIPELINE_CONFIGURATION.md).

 ### Dependencies
 - Uses components from the `common` module for domain objects and mappers